atsayansach/Data-Analytics-Portfolio/README.md

 This tasks shows that I can create meaningful dashboards in Tableau that stakeholders can access and easily take insights from

-### PowerBI Visuals

-Using an Adventure Works database, I created a [visual](pbirunningsum.png) in PowerBI to showcase quarterly sales, using a line graph.
-I used DAX to create a calculated field for the running sum of sales for each year and used the field in the visual to show the progress for each year more clearly.
-From this experience, I learnt how DAX can be used to create measures from which data analysis can be done, and I learnt how to display data on a visualisation to aid this analysis.

 ## Home advantage in football Power BI dashboard

 ### Dataset